Click here for quick resources on working remotely with Slack.

 We also adapted “Slack’s Got Talent,” our annual competition for sharing the best customer stories, to a remote format.
 Regional teams presented over Zoom and voted for the best presentation in Slack, with some teams using a survey developed in Workflow Builder, an easy-to-use tool that allows users to create custom workflows.

 And have some fun!
 At Slack, we pride ourselves on a very strong emoji game.
-During the virtual GSO, some of our very best custom creations were on full display; party gopher anyone?
+During the digital GSO, some of our very best custom creations were on full display; party gopher anyone?
 Employees at our regional offices held GSO watch parties using custom Zoom backgrounds.
 Team members watched a recording of the event from the Oval Office, the set of Friends, the Masters, a boxing gym and the beach—to name just a few.

 5. Select technology that supports your goals